Basics of Steam

 - hf1 = Specific Enthalpy of Saturated Water at Inlet*

 - hf2 = Specific Enthalpy of Saturated Water at Outlet

 - hfg2 = Latent Heat of Saturated Steam at Outlet

 * In traps designed to have a significant amount of sub-cooling of the condensate before discharge, the sensible heat of condensate at the trap inlet can be significantly lower than when estimated using inlet pressure saturated steam values.

 As seen in the below examples, a higher % of flash steam is generated when condensate is discharged to atmosphere (example 1) compared to when it is discharged into a closed return system (example 2):

-Flash Steam Generated by Hot Condensate.
+Use TLV's online Engineering Calculator for quick and accurate calculation of Flash Steam Generated by Hot Condensate.